m-ou-se/picp/README.md

 This folder contains `picp`, a PIC16F145x based PIC16F145x programmer.

-To program a PIC16F145x with this, all you need is a PIC16F145x programmed with the software in `pic/` connected with USB to a Linux computer with the software in `pc/`.
+To program a PIC16F145x with this, all you need is a PIC16F145x programmed with the software in `pic/` connected with USB to a computer with the software in `pc/`.
 (So you still need to get the first PIC programmed somehow, but after that, you have a very simple and cheap programmer.)